-Upon successfully completing the EMT program, students will be permitted to take the National registry of EMT cognitive exam.
-Students will have two years to pass this exam within a total of six attempts.
-After three unsuccessful attempts at the National Registry cognitive exam, the student will need to contact the Program Director to complete a refresher program.
+Upon successfully completing the Program, students will be permitted to take the National Registry of EMT cognitive exam.
+"The course must have been completed no more than two years prior to making application for certification from the State of Ohio."
+After three unsuccessful attempts of the National Registry Cognitive Exam, the student will need to contact the Program Director to complete a refresher program.
 After successful completion of the refresher program, three more attempts are given to successfully pass the National Registry Cognitive Exam.
 4765-7-02(A)(21)(p), 4765-8-05(A)(4), 4765-8-01